Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: ++

-To reiterate the main text, reference precision for \claimscore evaluates predicted subclaims against the reference instead of against the videos related to the topic (collection precision).
-However, human annotated references are inherently non-exhaustive for all the possible information that could be included in a prediction.
-This leads to the artifact that \textbf{reference precision penalizes factual claims that are deemed not salient to the topic}.

-This artifact may be a limitation if you are looking to evaluate \emph{only} factuality of the prediction.
-Without judging the subclaim against the information sources, the evaluation cannot capture the factuality of \emph{all} claims in the prediction.
-We do not view this artifact as a limitation for general evaluation because it is important that information be relevant to the query/information need.
+\paragraph{\claimscore.} Reference precision evaluates predicted subclaims against the reference instead of against the documents related to the topic (collection precision).
+However, human-annotated references are inherently non-exhaustive, leading to the artifact that reference precision penalizes factual claims deemed not salient to the topic.
+This may be a limitation if the goal is to evaluate \emph{only} factuality: without judging subclaims against the information sources, the evaluation cannot capture the factuality of all claims in the prediction.
+We do not view this as a limitation for general evaluation, because it is important that information be relevant to the query and information need.